sgongar/Herschel-PACS-Toolbox-Red-Leak/massive/README.md

-Massive analysis scripts.
+#### Massive analysis scripts.

-Each script runs a different bunch of test observations.
+Each script runs a different bunch of test observations. `massive_analysis` is the base script, the others scripts are based on it.

+The analysis script has the following structure.
+- First
+- Second
+- Third